 Quinn M.(pronouns: they/them/theirs) is working toward majoring in Human Development and Family Studies and minoring in Psychology.
 They are hoping to one day own a private practice for marriage and family therapy as well as mental health counseling.
 Quinn truly loves skiing, swimming, singing, ziplining, reading, drawing, and writing whenever they can find the time to do so.

-Hannah M.(pronouns: she/her/hers) is a sophomore at UConn, pursuing an undergraduate degree in the field of Exercise Science.
+Hannah M.(pronouns: she/her/hers) is a junior at UConn, pursuing an undergraduate degree in the field of Exercise Science.
 She hopes to eventually go to graduate school and become a physical therapist.
 Hannah was born and raised in Montville, CT.
 In her free time, she enjoys playing sports and being physically active as well as going to the beach, painting, and spending time with family/friends.

-Elijah R.(pronouns: he/him/his) is a freshman at UCONN studying Pre-Pharmacy.
+Elijah R.(pronouns: he/him/his) is a sophomore at UCONN studying Pre-Pharmacy.
 He plans to go into the research field and hopes to help people with fibromyalgia live more comfortable lives.
 In his free time Elijah loves to nap and play the video game series Silent Hill.

-Will R.(pronouns: he/him/his) is a current junior majoring in Digital Media and Design with a concentration in Business Strategies.
+Will R.(pronouns: he/him/his) is a current senior majoring in Digital Media and Design with a concentration in Business Strategies.
 He enjoys long walks on the beach, reality TV, and pizza.
 When he’s not doing homework he is most likely on Tumblr and he finds enjoyment in film, music, and photography.
 One day he hopes to be working either in marketing & advertising or a PR firm, and wants to use his artistic abilities to motivate and inspire others to unleash their creativity.

-Tae W.(pronouns: they/them/theirs) is a junior double majoring in Sociology and Women, Gender, and Sexuality Studies.
+Tae W.(pronouns: they/them/theirs) is a senior double majoring in Sociology and Women, Gender, and Sexuality Studies.
 They are the Secretary for the Korean Student Association.
 Tae enjoys dogs, social justice, and making jokes that aren’t really funny (but they try).